Dance till you drop

 Over in Chinatown, dive into the sights and sounds of Potato Head Folk’s stunning rooftop bar which is famous for its excellent tiki-inspired list of

 Another rooftop venue to check out is 1-Altitude.
 It is one of the highest rooftop bars in the world, standing at 282 metres above sea level.
-This open-air club, restaurant and bar also offers an unobstructed view of Singapore from the 61st to 63rd storey of One Raffles Place.
+Located above its sister restaurant Stellar and indoor nightclub Altimate, this breezy bar also offers an unobstructed view of Singapore from the 61st to 63rd storey of One Raffles Place.

 But if it is unique brews you’re after, head to LeVel33, officially the world’s highest urban craft-brewery in the penthouse of Marina Bay Financial Centre.

 Fancy a good drink?
 Then you will be pleased to know a new wave of bespoke cocktail bars has sprouted across the island to cater to more refined taste buds.

 We recommend you start your crawl at 28 HongKong Street, where you can find some of the best cocktails in town–just remember, reservations are required.